ZachLee12/CV-Project/README.md

 ## About the Project
 ### Main Concept
 This is my first React project.
 Each section of the Resume/CV template represents a Component that has its own state.
-Components such as `Education`, `WorkExperience`, and `Skills` have `Description` as their ***Child Component***, in which they `props` to them.
+Components such as `Education`, `WorkExperience`, and `Skills` have `Description` as their ***Child Component***, in which they pass `props` to them.

-Each Component also listens for `onMouseOver` and `onMouseOut` React Events to decide whether to change their state which would cause a re-render.
+Each Component also listens for `onMouseOver` and `onMouseOut` React Events to decide whether to change their state and cause a re-render.
 This is mainly implemented in the Components for them to decide whether if they should render some hidden elements in them.

 ### The `ProfilePicture` Component
 For uploading your own images as your profile picture, it is handled with Promises and Async/Await.
 Inside `ProfilePicture`, the class method `onChangeInput` will handle converting image files to Base64 before updating its own state.
 Since the JavaScript built-in `readAsDataURL` is asynchronous, I have implemented a private asynchronous function `#getImageBase64` to handle the asynchrony with Promises.
 An example of this implementation can be found below: